-The PTD program utilizes the richness of the areas of Central and Northern California as a laboratory to explore the dynamics of global systems.
+The Peace, Trade & Development program (PTD) program utilizes the richness of the areas of Central and Northern California as a laboratory to explore the dynamics of global systems.
 From start to finish, you will be engaged in active and immersion learning experiences.
 You will leave the program with a solid and holistic understanding of global affairs, experienced first-hand within a 60-mile ratio from the Institute.
-Here is what you can look forward:

 Through hands-on, applied experience, practical tools and knowledge and with community support to thrive, you will gain the skills and knowledge needed to combat these issues and to become a social change leader.

 Pursuing higher education is achievable and affordable.
 We are committed to securing financial resources for our students.